oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 [DeltaCXG](#DeltaCXG) is the one who likes to bully GiSY.
 He knows that GiSY is sensitive, and he still does it.
 He just wants to feel her pain.
 DeltaCXG wants to be a sadist towards this poor soul who just wants to make the world a better place.

-A pesk- ```I mean helpful``` fellow sibling of VXU, [MXU](#MXU) is the reason why this bullying hasn't escalated to actual physical harm.
-DeltaCXG would actually try to hurt GiSY, but MXU has been intervening in all of these cases, much to DeltaCGX's chargin and GiSY's ```help me pls idk the vocab pls```
+A pesk- ```I mean helpful``` fellow sibling of VXU, [MXU](#MXU) is the reason why this bullying is not happening everyday.
+DeltaCXG would actually try to hurt GiSY, but MXU has been intervening in all of these cases, much to DeltaCGX's chargin and GiSY's ```help me pls idk the vocab pls```.
+MXU would intervene by walking away.

+MXU is not always succesful in intervention though.
+DeltaCXG has hurt GiSY few times.
+DeltaCXG has said very nasty and demoralizing things to GiSY before MXU could intervene by walking away.
+He also has actually assaulted her, resulting in injuries to GiSY.

 ### [RXe](RXe.md)